Pufferbelly run helps fund new county trails

 The Pufferbelly Run/Walk/Stroll and 1-Mile Kids’ Fun Run is sponsored by Lutheran Health Network/RediMed, Redwood Living, Fort Wayne TinCaps, NIPSCO, AEP/I&M, YMCA and Fort Wayne-Allen County Airport Authority.

-During Saturday’s Kids’ Fun Run, more than 70 kids — including more than 40 participants from Three Rivers Running Company’s Appleseeds Youth Running Program — completed the mile-long course.
+During Saturday’s Kids’ Fun Run, nearly 70 kids — including more than 40 participants from Three Rivers Running Company’s Appleseeds Youth Running Program — completed the mile-long course.

 In the adult division, the town of Huntertown was awarded a plaque for the largest team with 20 members total.
 Three of the town’s five town council members — Mike Stamets, Mike Aker and Brandon Seifert — signed up for the team, as well as Town Manager Beth Shellman and utility service board member Jim Fortman, among others.

-Steuben County and the cities of Angola, Auburn and Bluffton have trails completed and in design as part of the State of Indiana Visionary Trail, which will include the Pufferbelly.
+Steuben County and the cities of Angola, Auburn and Bluffton have trails either completed or in design as part of the State of Indiana Visionary Trail, which will include the Pufferbelly.

 The Pufferbelly Trail will use the right of way that began in 1868 as the Fort Wayne, Jackson and Saginaw Railroad.
 At the time, Jackson, Michigan, was a major rail center.
 In 1879, it became simply the Fort Wayne and Jackson Railroad — and part of the New York Central System in 1880.
 In 1968, the NYC system merged with the Pennsylvania Railroad to form the Penn Central.
 After bankruptcy, they merged into Conrail in 1976.
 The line shut down soon after, and removal of tracks began in 1978.